JuliusStoll/Website-v2/content/en/publication/the-cost-of-honesty/index.md

   Using field data from a snack delivery company that employs an honesty payment system, the paper presents an event study to analyze how price increases affect pay rates.
   The honesty payment system expects customers to pay a listed price for each consumed snack.
+  This allows to measure honesty with the pay rate that compares consumption to payments.

 draft: false
 url_pdf: https://www.proquest.com/docview/2522437986?pq-origsite=gscholar&fromopenview=true